 - How much does it cost to participate?

 The cost of tuition for the Class of 2019 is $4,000.
 Please note that this is subject to change for future program participants.
 For more information on financing your participation, click here.

 - Are there scholarships available?

 Scholarships are available.
 Applications for scholarship consideration must be turned in along with your Leadership Quest application.
+CLICK HERE to complete that application.
 Only those accepted into the program will be considered to receive a scholarship.
 For more information on the various scholarship available, click here.